-Recreational ideas wanted for Sembawang Shipyard, former Jurong Bird Park: URA
+Wanted: Recreation ideas for Turf Club, Sembawang Shipyard, old bird park sites

 “We are therefore committed to creating the Recreation Master Plan with Singaporeans while balancing our wide spectrum of land use needs, to build stronger communities and make Singapore a more liveable, sustainable and endearing home for all.”

-Mr Michael Lee, a Jurong East resident of more than 20 years, said the exhibition gave him a clearer idea about upcoming plans for the area, such as the specific amenities in the upcoming Jurong East Integrated Transport Hub.
+Mr Michael Lee, a Jurong East resident of more than 20 years, said the exhibition gave him a clearer idea about upcoming plans for the area, such as specific amenities in the upcoming Jurong East Integrated Transport Hub.

 “It’s good to be able to give feedback, but even better if the authorities are able to take on suggestions,” said the 74-year-old retiree, who previously worked in information technology in the petrochemical sector.